 The new state park, located at the 310-acre “Hinds Canada” property previously protected and donated by OSI to the state, will be the centerpiece of the proposed 70-mile riverfront network of public and private recreational properties.
 The network, called the “Black River Water Trail & Park Network,” will also include the newly acquired 18-acre Black River Landing property in Kingstree and the OSI-protected Rocky Point Community Forest in Georgetown, with various trail stops and access points in between as the river runs through Williamsburg and Georgetown counties.

-To inform the state park and the Black River Water Trail & Park Network, a year-long master planning process is being launched online via the “Connecting to South Carolina’s Black River” Story Map, a multimedia project also spearheaded by OSI.
+To inform the state park and the Black River Water Trail & Park Network, a year-long master planning process is being launched online via a new Story Map, a multimedia project also spearheaded by OSI.
 A public survey within the Story Map is available to ensure the Black River Water Trail & Park Network meets the access and recreational needs of communities along the river, while creating nature-based tourism opportunities to boost the local economy.
 Future public meetings, volunteer opportunities, and additional announcements about the project can all be found on the Story Map.